maxxiimo/the-front-end-manifesto/Getting Started.md

     gem 'jquery-rails'

-There of certain things that I know I will work with, and borrowing from the best I use Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" .gemfile example to organize my base .gemfile as follows:
+There of certain things that I know I will work with, and borrowing from the best I use Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" .gemfile example with a few additions to organize my base .gemfile as follows:

     source 'https://rubygems.org'